 3. Do I always have to tip in China Yuan?
 Are US dollars accepted?

-Answer: If you like, cash is sure a good way.
-Another way, in which you can express your appreciation of service from your tour guide or driver, is a small gift such as foreign cigarettes, wine, candies, hats or T-shirts, even a lipstick or nail polish.
+You can either tip in Chinese Yuan or US dollars.
+Both are welcome.
+Besides, another way in which you can express your appreciation of service from your tour guide or the driver, is a small gift such as foreign cigarettes, wine, candies, hats or T-shirts, even a lipstick or nail polish.
 Small gifts or spare change left in the room for maids is also appreciated.